-This fascinating and eye-catching pattern is part baby blanket, part baby cocoon, and part costume.
+This fascinating and eye-catching pattern is one part baby blanket, one part baby cocoon, and one part costume.
 It is a ton of fun and would make a great gift for an expecting mother.

 This free pattern was designed by Michele Wilcox.
-It features the brilliantly colored, super soft yarn found in Red Heart's Anne Geddes Baby Yarn collection.
+It features the brilliantly colored, super-soft yarn found in the Anne Geddes Baby Yarn collection.

 02 of 10